cschin/ai-gent-smith/Readme.md

 A user can define a finite state machine for state transitions and specify the prompts (or actions) that determine how the agent responds in a given state.
 State transitions can also be determined using an LLM.
 I have not fully tested it with more complex scenarios yet, but it works well for simple Q&A cases.

 A user can create multiple agents, which can be updated or deleted through a web UI.
-Conversations can be saved and browsed.
+Conversations are saved automatics and can browsed.
+A user can download JSON output of the chats as well.
 The project supports retrieval-augmented generation (RAG), and in the future, we plan to add support for "asset" creation and management.

 Currently, we provide a small document dataset from an precision FDA challenge: [PrecisionFDA Generative Artificial Intelligence (GenAI) Community Challenge: Democratizing and Demystifying AI as the default dataset](https://precision.fda.gov/challenges/34/intro), with pre-configured agents allowing users to query related documents to answer a set of questions for the challenge.